The U.S. Once Had A Ban On Assault Weapons — Why Did It Expire?

 So today Democratic candidates stand by the assault weapons ban, despite its political costs in the past and potential costs in the future.

-President Trump, for his part, now calls for having "strong background checks" for gun purchases but does not call for new restrictions on assault weapons.
+President Trump now calls for having "strong background checks" for gun purchases but does not call for new restrictions on assault weapons.

 "There's no political appetite for it," he says.